Cash Receipts

 Emailing a Cash Receipt

-1. From the individual Cash Receipt view, click the Email tab.
+1. From the individual Cash Receipt view, click the Email option in the command bar and select a template to use.

 2. Enter the customer’s email address.
 If the email address was entered when creating the Customer record, the email address will be pre-filled.

-4. Enter any additional text to be printed on the email receipt in the Notes box to the right of the email addresses.
+4. Enter any additional text/message to be printed on the email Body.

 Emailing a Cash Receipt

-1. From the individual Cash Receipt or Cash Sale view, click the Charge with Stripe button.
+From the individual Cash Receipt view, click Generate → Charge with → and select the integration you will be utilizing.

-The credit card information is not stored in your CustomBooks™ account, it is saved with Stripe.
+When using Stripe, if the card has not been registered in Stripe, you'll need to register it.
+Also, please note that the credit card information is not stored in your CustomBooks™ account; it is saved with Stripe.

-To use this feature you must have a Stripe Account registered in Accounting Suite (see Connecting a Stripe account to CustomBooks™) and you must have already registered the customer’s card registered in Stripe in their customer record.
-(See registering a customer’s card in Stripe)
+To use this feature you must have a Stripe Account registered in CustomBooks™ (see Setting up Stripe in CustomBooks™) and you must have already registered the customer’s card registered in Stripe in their customer record.
+(See Registering a customer’s card in Stripe)

 • Related Articles